robxavier/azresourcegraphqueries/readme.md

 Azure Resourcegraph Queries

-allvmsqithip.kql : Return all vms with their respective public and private ips
+allVmsWithPublicAndPrivateIps.kql : Return all vms with their respective public and private ips

 RSVinSpecificManagementGroup.kql: Return all recovery services faults in one specific management group